-What is stone paper and how does it differs from traditional pulp paper?
+What is stone paper and how does it differ from traditional pulp paper?

 Making paper out of stone is a fascinating process.
-At A Good Company, we produce our Stone Paper in a lovely, family-owned factory in Taiwan, that has improved and refined its production processes for several years.
+At A Good Company, we produce our stone paper in a lovely, family-owned factory in Taiwan, that has improved and refined its production processes for several decades.

-Our factory uses recycled leftovers that it gets from a neighbouring construction industry — mainly limestone and marble — which it crushes into a fine calcium carbonate powder.
-Calcium carbonate is a completely natural product, that is abundant on the earth and used in many industries, such as construction, traditional paper making, and can be found in a range of everyday products such as toothpaste, medicine and baby powder.
+Our factory uses leftovers that it gets from a neighbouring construction industry — mainly limestone and marble — which it crushes into a fine calcium carbonate powder.
+Calcium carbonate is a completely natural product, that is abundant on the earth and used in many industries and can be found in a range of everyday products such as toothpaste, medicine and baby powder.

 The calcium carbonate powder (80%) is then mixed with recycled non-toxic high-density polyethylene (HDPE) — a material that can be recycled almost indefinitely — to create small white pellets the size of candy.
-In a 100% dry process that applies zero acids, bleach or water, the pellets are squeezed into a material that resembles traditional paper.
+The pellets are squeezed into a material that resembles traditional paper.
+The process uses no water acids, or bleach and is powered by solar energy.

 Traditional paper is made from wood pulp, mainly made from trees such as spruce or pine.
 Some of the top wood-pulp producing countries globally are the U.S., Canada, Brazil, China, Sweden and Finland.